-- Sec.
-21-20-7.
-Planned Unit Development District (PUD). - (3) Development Requirements.
+Sec.
+21-20-7. - Planned Unit Development District (PUD).

+- (3) Development Requirements.
 To be approved, a planned unit development project must show a high commitment to excellence, ensuring better quality of life for future tenants and be compatible with adjacent residential areas.
 The following are required for all planned unit development projects: - a.
 Ownership.
-The development shall be in single or corporate ownership at the time of application or the subject of an application filed jointly by all owners of the property. - b.
-Open Space.
-Unless otherwise approved by the Planning Commission, common and private open space shall be provided and shall not cover less than 40 percent of the gross site area.
+The development shall be in single or corporate ownership at the time of application or the subject of an application filed jointly by all owners of the property. - Open Space.
+Unless otherwise approved by the Planning Commission, common and private b. open space shall be provided and shall not cover less than 40 percent of the gross site area.
 The required open space shall be land areas that are not occupied by buildings, structures, parking areas, streets, or alleys and shall be accessible by the residents.
 Said open space shall be devoted to landscaping, preservation of natural features, patios, and recreational areas.
 Private open space (that provided for each dwelling unit for personal use) shall be located immediately adjacent to, attached to, or within the dwelling unit it is designed to serve and shall be for the exclusive use of the residents of the dwelling unit.
 Common open space may be distributed throughout the planned unit development and need not be in a single large area.
 Landscaped roof areas or decks attached to individual units may not be calculated as part of required common open space.
 Open space within a Sensitive Area Overlay Zone shall require conditional use approval.
 These areas may include, but are not limited to, 30 percent or greater slope areas, fault zones, floodplains, high water table, and wetlands.
 These areas may only be included as open space when they have been designed as an integral part of the project. - c.
 Interior Streets.
 The design of public and private streets within a planned unit development shall follow City standards for width of right-of-way and construction.
-Existing City standards of design and construction may be modified as allowed in this code.
+Existing City standards of design and construction may be modified if recommended by the Transportation Engineer and approved by the Planning Commission if it is determined that the plan submitted is appropriate (e.g., a sidewalk on one side, waiver of parkstrip area, etc.).
+The pavement width shall be a minimum of 27 feet with at least a 37 foot right of way.
+Private streets shall be subject to the same inspections and construction standards as required for public streets.as allowed in this code.
 The interior street system in an entire planned unit development project shall be dedicated to the City as a utility easement.
 All private streets shall be conveyed to a private association.
 The original developer/builder will also be required to establish a City-approved road maintenance fund for all private streets.
-This provision will be required in the CC&Rs for all projects with a private street system. - Parking.
-The minimum parking requirements outlined in this code shall be adhered to except as allowed herein. - All parking areas, covered or open, shall have a landscaped buffer adjacent to any public right-of-way. - 2.
-There shall be no less than 1.5 covered parking spaces (1.0 carports, 0.5 garages) per unit.
-The Planning Commission may consider the following criteria in determining whether or not the number of garages/carports should be increased or reduced: - (i) The topography of the proposed site. - (ii) To enhance and protect local property values of adjacent developments and neighborhoods. - (iii) To improve the overall appearance of the development for the density of units (e.g., attached garages and underground garages). - (iv) Review the location of all garages and may require that they be attached or underground for the multifamily units.
-All covered parking shall be placed in locations adjacent and convenient to the buildings that they are intended to serve. - (v) To assist the project in reaching affordable rent levels for low and moderate income individuals as determined by the U.S. Department of Housing and Urban Development. - (vi) Garages shall be used for vehicle parking only.
+This provision will be required in the CC&Rs for all projects with a private street system. - d.
+Parking.
+The minimum parking requirements outlined in this code shall be adhered to except as allowed herein.
+The following minimum parking shall be provided for all multifamily planned unit developments: